EduardoAC/eduardo-cv-frontend-web/content/posts/mitigating-cache-poisoning-in-aws-cloudfront.md

 * Prioritise observability: you can't debug what you can't see.
 * Protect user trust: one poisoned response can break your product's credibility.

+## Conclusion

+Cache poisoning in CloudFront was a wake-up call: our beautifully optimised frontend bundles were useless if the CDN itself served poisoned errors.

+By adopting CloudFront Functions, with WAF and policies as supporting layers, we built a defence-in-depth strategy that was lightweight, fast, and reliable.

+If you're a frontend engineer working with AWS, even if CDN details feel far from your daily bundle size battles, I encourage you to audit your cache key setup.
+You might be surprised how much trust you're placing in uncontrolled request headers.

 ## Next Steps

 If you're building on AWS CloudFront today, audit your cache keys and error handling policies.

 Start with a Function to drop untrusted headers, it's a small step with huge impact.